Have files be a complete, aggregated list of all documents in that project

 Either way, it would be nice to also have a migration tool to scan for all the attachments already associated with issues and copy the links to the Files module.

 Hope you can help.

-#5 Updated by Jesse Dundon over 6 years ago
+Updated by Jesse Dundon almost 12 years ago

 I agree on this one.
 As a migrant from Basecamp I assumed this was how the files tab worked in the first place (show all files that have been uploaded directly to the files tab, or have been attached to todos or messages).